 The surname Frisk was first found in Lincolnshire in the parish of Friskney where conjecturally, the surname is descended from the tenant of the lands of Friskney, held by Chetelbern a Norman noble who was under tenant to the King and recorded in the Domesday Book census of 1086.
 "The church [of Friskney in Lincolnshire] is in the ancient English style, and contains some elegant monuments to the Booths, and one, lately discovered, representing a knight in chain-armour, sculptured in soft sandstone, with the arms of Friskney emblazoned."

-Important Dates for the Frisk family
+Early History of the Frisk family

 This web page shows only a small excerpt of our Frisk research.
 Another 76 words (5 lines of text) covering the years 119 and 1193 are included under the topic Early Frisk History in all our PDF Extended History products and printed products wherever possible.